UDogg/Whale/README.md

 ## Feedback

-Your feedback is important to us!
+Your feedback is important to me!
 If you have suggestions on how to improve this guide or encounter any issues, please feel free to contribute to the project or open an issue on GitHub.

 Happy Dockerizing!